Tree Trimming Safety

 These professional tree workers will be cutting and pruning trees located in and along rights of way.
 If there are trees in the right of way you do not want cut down, please call to discuss your options.
 Limbs, brush and wood will be left on site.
 Cut stumps and brush will be treated with herbicide.
 A follow-up herbicide treatment may be necessary to control tall growing species.
 By controlling unwanted tall growing brush and tree species, plants conducive to wildlife can be encouraged to grow and keep the right of way accessible.

-If you’re getting ready to plant trees, bushes or shrubs, please look around to see where overhead power lines may hinder their growth in the future.
-Call CPI’s right-of-way department for assistance on plant selection and placement.
-Remember that a 2 foot tall fir seedling will grow over 100 feet tall and 30–50 feet wide.
+If you’re getting ready to plant trees, bushes or shrubs, please look up to see where overhead power lines may hinder their future growth.
+Call CPI’s right of way department for assistance on plant selection and placement.
+You can also find out more about J.Frank Schmidt UtiliTrees that are safe to plant in proximity to overhead power lines at this link.
+Remember that a two foot tall fir seedling can grow over 100 feet tall and 30–50 feet wide.
 The cost to maintain a tree like this for the duration of its life can be over $30,000.